Dilijan: Early history and Middle Ages

-Historically, the area of modern-day Dilijan -known as Hovk- was part of the Varazhnunik canton of Ayrarat; the 15th province of the historic Greater Armenia.
+Historically, the area of modern-day Dilijan -known as Hovk'- was part of the Varazhnunik canton of Ayrarat; the 15th province of the historic Greater Armenia.

 During excavations conducted in the 1870s, many valuable items were found, dating back to the late Bronze and the early Iron ages (between the end of 2000 BC and the beginning of 1000).
-Some of the excavated collections were transferred to the museums of Moscow, Saint Petersburg, Tbilisi, Baku and Yerevan, while the reminder was kept in the Dilijan Geological Museum.
+Some of the excavated collections were transferred to the museums of Moscow, Saint Petersburg, Tbilisi, Baku and Yerevan, while the remainder was kept in the Dilijan Geological Museum.

-During the medieval period, the territory of Dilijan was known as Hovk.
-Hovk was a favourite forest and a summer resort for the Arsacid kings to show their abilities in hunting.
+During the medieval era, the territory of Dilijan was known as Hovk'.
+Hovk' was a favourite forest and a summering place for the Arsacid kings to display their abilities in hunting.
 The settlement of Bujur Dili was founded during the 13th century near the area of modern-day Dilijan.
 The monasteries of Haghartsin and Goshavank were built between the 10th and 13th centuries.
 The monastery complexes have quickly developed and have served as cultural and educational centers.
 Haghartsin is one of the iconic examples of the developing Armenian architecture during the Middle Ages.
 Many other important religious and educational centers of the Middle Ages have survived in Dilijan, such as the Jukhtak Vank Monastery and Matosavank Monastery.